 Yksi kaksi kolme neljä viisi NYT!
 (One two three four five NOW!)

-Short story in collection Taskunovellit (Pocket Stories), Karisto 2013
+Short story in Taskunovellit-anthology, Karisto 2013

 Two young girls and a glimmering summer day, cows in pasture and the big dog with clinking chain, the dim dusty light of a hay barn – and a sudden surprise.